How electrification of commercial vehicles improves total cost of ownership (TCO)

 Though heavy-duty tractors are an obvious culprit of fuel consumption, Transportation Refrigeration Units (TRUs) on trailers are another major gas-guzzler.
 Diesel-powered reefers can notoriously idle for days, and sometimes even weeks, at a time.
 Foodservice and grocery delivery fleets should consider switching to electric TRUs, which come with a range of cost-saving benefits.

 eTRUs typically require shore power, which means they are plugged in and powered with electricity from the grid.
-This is a much less expensive alternative to gas, costing an average of only $0.13 per kWh nationally.
-In comparison, the current national average cost of diesel sits just north of $4.75 per gallon, as of December 2022.
-To put this in context, TRUs typically require 3.5 – 7 kW ($0.45 – $0.91) or 0.55 – 0.87 gallons of diesel ($2.61 – $4.13) per engine run hour.
+This is a much less expensive alternative to gas, since TRUs typically require around 8 kW ($1.04) per engine run hour verses approximately 0.75 gallons of diesel ($2.62).

 In addition to reduced fuel spend, eTRUs can reduce maintenance cost.
 They have fewer parts than a traditional diesel generator and often require less frequent service.
 On average, maintenance costs of eTRUs are just $0.50 per hour in use, compared to $1.75 per hour in use for a traditional TRU.